02 ARTISTS

 BIOGRAPHY WORKS A+E EVENTS 01 |

-Helena is a graduate of the Faculty of Architecture and Design at the Magdalena Abakanowicz University of Arts in Poznań (2011) and finalist of the Bielska Jesień 2023 contest, she lives and works in Poznań.
+Helena Minginowicz is a graduate of the Faculty of Architecture and Design at the Magdalena Abakanowicz University of Arts in Poznań (2011) and finalist of the Bielska Jesień 2023 contest, she lives and works in Poznań.

 “I am inspired by everyday life and the highly subjective way we perceive it.
 Each of us filters reality through the prism of our own stories and emotions.
 Do our "filters" have common points?
 This question provokes me to reflect on the nature of human perception and what it reveals about us.